andreas-kupries/aktive/doc/ref/accessor_values.md

 Syntax: __aktive query values__ src

-Returns a list of image pixel values.
+Returns a Tcl list of image pixel values.
 The values are provided in row-major order.

+This operator is __strict__ in its single input.
+The image is materialized in memory.